Glossary

 • Climate: Grapevines need the right balance of sunlight, temperature, and rainfall.
 A warm climate can produce bolder, fruitier wines, while cooler regions may yield grapes with higher acidity.

 • Soil: Different soil types, such as clay, limestone, and sandy soils, impact the vine’s growth and the wine’s character.
-For instance, volcanic soils in parts of Indonesia add unique minerals to the grapes.
+For instance, volcanic wine soils in parts of Indonesia add unique minerals to the grapes.

 • Topography: The slope of the land affects sun exposure and drainage, both crucial for vine health.